leblancd/kube-v6/README.md

 # Preparing the Nodes

 ## Set up node IP addresses
-For the example topology show above, the eth2 addresses would be configured via IPv6 SLAAC, and the eth1 addresses would be statically configured as follows:
+For the example topology show above, the eth2 addresses would be configured via IPv6 SLAAC (this is optional, and requires a router external to the Kubernetes cluster to provide Router Advertisement messages), and the eth1 addresses would be statically configured with IPv6 Unique Local Addresses (ULAs) as follows:
 ```
        Node        IP Address
    -------------   ----------